 Romania

-To cite the situation of one of the least developed countries in Europe, let us take the case of Romania.
-Specifically, since 2021, electronic invoicing has been mandatory for public administrations and Romanian companies.
-And, in addition, from 2022 it will oblige any company to issue its electronic invoices through the SAI system. electronic invoices through the SAF-T system.
+To illustrate the situation in one of Europe’s less developed countries, we present the case of Romania.
+Specifically, since 2021, e-invoicing has been mandatory for public administrations and Romanian companies.
+And, furthermore, starting in 2022, it will require any company to issue its electronic invoices through the SAF-T system.

-And compared to the rest of the world, what is the e-invoicing landscape like?
-To answer this, let's comment on the state of some of the most powerful countries on the planet.
-Or, at least, with the most emerging ones.
+And in comparison with the rest of the world, what is the e-invoicing landscape like?
+To answer this, we will discuss the status of some of the most powerful countries on the planet.
+Or, at least, the most emerging ones.

 Australia (and New Zealand)

-Australia initiated together with New Zealand its e-invoice idea in 2018.
-Following this digitizing strategy, in recent years it has promoted its use among private and public companies.
-However, since this year there is a mandatory scheme whereby government agencies must implement e-invoicing.
+Australia started together with New Zealand its e-invoicing idea in 2018.
+Following this digitalization strategy, in recent years it has promoted its use among private and public companies.
+However, since this year there is a mandatory plan by which government agencies must implement e-invoicing.

 Brazil

-Brazil is the the most powerful issuer of electronic invoices in Latin America..
-At the same time, it is world leader in the issuance of electronic fiscal documents through its different through its different electronic invoice models.
-Likewise, the Brazilian system is one of the most consolidated systems on the planet and it is a country where electronic invoicing is 100% mandatory, as is the electronic signature.
+Brazil is the leading issuer of electronic invoices in Latin America.
+In turn, it is the world leader in the issuance of electronic fiscal documents through its various electronic invoice models.
+Furthermore, the Brazilian system is one of the most established systems worldwide and it is a country where electronic invoicing is 100% mandatory, as is the electronic signature.

 China

-For the Asian giant, this is a time of change.
-For now, electronic invoicing is is only mandatory for new taxpayers and only in the case of B2C (direct customer sales) and B2B. (direct customer sales) and B2B.
-For all other companies it is voluntary.
+For the Asian giant, the current period is a time of change.
+For now, electronic invoicing is only mandatory for new taxpayers and only for B2C (direct customer sales) and B2B.
+For other companies, it is voluntary.

 United States

-It is a highly digitized country, but it does not have a unified legal framework for e-invoicing. does not have a unified legal framework for electronic invoicing.
-There is no single, state-level law, so there are many state agencies that do seek to provide legal solutions in this area.
-At the same time, there are multiple different billing platforms and systems are used, for both B2G and B2B.
+It is a highly digitized country, but which does not have a unified legal framework for electronic invoicing.
+There is no single national law, so many state agencies do strive to offer legal solutions in this regard.
+Furthermore, multiple different invoicing platforms and systems are used, for both B2G and B2B.

 India

-Still a developing country, India stands out as a technological powerhouse, as well as an emerging one in many other fields.
-In 2019, it also implemented a plan to plan to include electronic invoicing in a phased manner.
-Right now it is in the process of mandatory massification.
-The aim is to combat major accounting problems in the country, such as complex tax returns for companies, high tax evasion and improve communication between organizations.
+While still a developing country, India stands out as a technological power, as well as being emergent in many other fields.
+Furthermore, in 2019 it implemented a plan to progressively implement electronic invoicing.
+It is currently undergoing a widespread mandatory adoption process.
+The aim is to combat significant accounting issues in the country, such as complex tax declarations for businesses, high tax evasion, and to improve communication between organizations.

-In conclusion, we can only give you one recommendation: digital transformation and electronic invoicing are both a reality and a necessity..
-Not only in Spain, but all over the world.
-In fact, in a few years it will be mandatory in any field and not only in B2G.
-Our experience implementing accounting and technological solutions in several companies in many parts of the world can help you take the step you need to take..
-Shall we talk about it?
+In conclusion, we have one recommendation for you: digital transformation and electronic invoicing are a reality, as well as a necessity.
+Not only in Spain, but worldwide.
+In fact, in a very few years, it will be mandatory in all sectors, not just B2G.
+Our experience implementing accounting and technological solutions in various companies across many parts of the globe can help you take the step you need..
+Shall we talk?